steveabouem/TinyURL/README.md

 ## Dependencies
--Node.jsà
+1.-Node.js
--Express
+2.-Express
--EJS
+3.-EJS
--bcrypt
+4.-bcrypt
--body-parser
+5.-body-parser
--cookie-session
+6.-cookie-session

 ## GEtting started

--Run the *npm install* command to install all dependencies listed above.
+1.-Run the *npm install* command to install all dependencies listed above.
--To start the server, run it with the *node express_server.js* command.
+2.-To start the server, run it with the *node express_server.js* command.